mozilla-services/socorro/sql/upgrade/2.4.2/README.rst

 bug 722934
-	adds architecture, and number of cores to reports clean in order to backfill several weeks, it may take hours to run
+	adds architecture, and number of cores to reports clean supports signature_summary report for architecture
+	in order to backfill several weeks, it may take hours to run

 bug 722936
 	adds tables for correlation reports
+	adds update function for addons and cores

 The above changes may take up to 4 hours to deploy.
 This does not require a downtime, although it may cause the reports_clean hourly cronjob to fail and require backfill.